-IPAC Canada is a major national and international leader and the recognized resource in Canada for the promotion of best practice in infection prevention and control.Our Mission
+IPAC Canada – a national and international infection prevention and control leader.Our Mission

-IPAC Canada is a national, multidisciplinary association committed to the wellness and safety of Canadians by promoting best practices in infection prevention and control through education, standards, advocacy and consumer awareness.
+IPAC Canada is a multidisciplinary member based association committed to public wellness and safety by advocating for best practices in infection prevention and control in all settings.

 Click here to read a summary of our strategic plan.

 IPAC CANADA (Infection Prevention and Control Canada) is a multidisciplinary, professional organization for those engaged in the prevention and control of infections.
 IPAC Canada was incorporated under the Canadian Corporation Act in 1976 and is a registered non-profit organization.
 IPAC Canada has over 1600 members.
 Click here to view our Membership Map.

 IPAC Canada is a Not-for-Profit charitable organization whose revenues come from annual membership revenues, conference revenues, commercial advertising and unrestricted grants for specific projects.
 IPAC Canada does not endorse or recommend the products or services of any commercial entity that advertises on the IPAC Canada website.